 As of fairly recently there is an elegant new lady on the hotel scene in Venice.
 Palazzo Venart sits quietly on the Grand Canal, in the peaceful area around San Stae where the lesser spotted Venetian actually still lives.
 Your arrival is nothing short of sublime, stepping out of a water taxi onto a pathway bordered by lavender and surrounded by mature trees into the powder pink palazzo.
 Or, nipping off the street through a discreet wrought iron gate into a courtyard, past Roman statues (replete with missing noses) and lemon trees.

 Service is slick, with check in taking place in your bedroom.
-General Manager Angelo is one of the most charming in the city, and positively bubbles with enthusiasm when discussing his new life in Venice.
+General Manager Angelo Rizzi is one of the most charming in the city, and positively bubbles with enthusiasm when discussing his new life in Venice.
 This is the perfect spot to spend a long weekend, preferably in the winter with someone you love, getting lost in the quiet alleyways of one of the most charming and unspoilt parts of the city.
 Go now before the secret is out!